Visionaries and the Art of Performance

 A subtle thread links this exhibition to Spoleto.
 Sir Denis Mahon and Gian Carlo Menotti were not only similar in their generosity and philanthropism, but also in their love of opera.
 It is recorded that the two great men had met in person and, though Sir Denis is best known for his academic contribution to 17th century Italian painting, his passion for opera should not go unnoticed.

 You can view the Spoleto Festival event information page here.
-See the photos of our Private View of the exhibition Visionaries and the Art of Performance and Visions and Imaginings in Alternative Dimensions.
+Watch the Video here, see the photos of our Private View of the exhibition Visionaries and the Art of Performance and Visions and Imaginings in Alternative Dimensions.